B A R E L Y B A D W E B S I T E

 As you can see, defining a meter means first defining a second, and according to NIST:

-the two hyperfine levels of the ground state of the
+The second is the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium 133 atom.

-The magic number But none of this gives us access to the anachronistic world of Imperial units, where it's miles instead of kilometers and yards instead of meters, unless you know the magic number.
+The magic number.
+But none of this gives us access to the anachronistic world of Imperial units, where it's miles instead of kilometers and yards instead of meters, unless you know the magic number.
 The magic number is the inch, which is now defined in terms of the meter.
 Once we know exactly what an inch is we also know exactly what feet and yards and statute miles are, because they're all defined in terms of the inch.

 Consider the above-mentioned formula for converting from statute miles to decimal degrees: